tsedio/tsed/packages/orm/typeorm/readme.md

 Currently, `@tsed/typeorm` allows you:

-- Configure one or more TypeORM connections via the `@ServerSettings` configuration.
+- Configure one or more TypeORM connections via the `@Configuration` decorator.
 All databases will be initialized when the server starts during the server's `OnInit` phase.
 - Use the Entity TypeORM as Model for Controllers, AJV Validation and Swagger.

 ## Installation